AbhimanyuGupta20/Wattbot/README.md

 - **Backend:** Python, Pandas, LLM APIs
 - **Data and Database Management:** Mistral OCR, LlamaIndex (for chunking and embedding)

-## Model Accuracy Note
-This chatbot leverages a limited dataset of around 20 documents.
-As such, it may return "out of scope" for questions that seem relevant but fall out of scope.
-This is also a work in progress, and I am currently working on modifying parameters to improve performance.

 ## How to Experiment with the Bot
 1. [Install Python 3.11+](https://www.python.org/downloads/)
 2. Install dependencies